GAYATRI0320/MICROSOFT_CRM/README.md

 11. Write a query to left JOIN table orders and order product on order id.

-run more queries from queries.sql file
+run more questions from question file

 DECLARATION : This project can be run on Xampp Server, don't worry if you don't have...click the link below to install Xampp server https://www.apachefriends.org/download.html